maxtangli/uniSearch/README.md

 }
 ```

-s2.
-Made a UISearcher by inspector.

-- Create a GameObject, add a UIFSRSearcher.
-- Drag a PJFilter Prefab into it, set properly amount of children by copy&paste.
-- Drag a PJPager Prefab into it.

-s3.
-Write a PokerGallaryController class to handle interactions of UISearcher by CardDataProvider:
+1 controller class: A controller class to handle interactions of UISearcher by CardDataProvider.

 ```C#
 public class PokerGallaryController : MonoBehaviour {